-The hiking jacket category is a very broad one.
-Within it is a variety ranging from waterproof jackets to fleeces.
-It's therefore easy to get bogged down when trying to choose one for your outdoor escapades.
-Lightweight insulated jackets are great winter mid layers and outer layers for chilly days throughout the year.
+The hiking jacket category is a very broad one – ranging from waterproof jackets and fleeces to high-tech insulation pieces.
+It's therefore easy to get bogged down when trying to choose one for your outdoor adventures, but lightweight insulated jackets are a great option to keep in your pack all year round.

-We've been testing a collection of lightweight insulated jackets to find the best.
-The ones we've recommended here vary quite a bit from each other, so there's something for everyone.
+We've been testing a collection of lightweight insulated jackets over the past few months to find the best options out there for you.
+The products we've recommended below vary quite a bit from each other in terms of style and features, so there's something for every type of hiker.

 Lightweight insulated jackets are a category that has proliferated in the twenty first century.
 Advances in lightweight fabrics have made this possible.
 Down feathers still lead the insulation pack in terms of insulating efficiency, but class-leading synthetic insulation is very impressive these days, while outperforming down in damp conditions, and certainly beating it on price.